| Established August 2019 |

 KELLY MCAVOY BLAZIER

 Kelly Blazier, a member of the BOD, is a human trafficking advocate, leading many fundraising type events to bring awareness to the issue and raising finances to support rescue missions and services for women who are victims.
-Kelly works for Advocates for Children as a Guardian Ad Litem, working with victims of child abuse and neglect.
-She works closely with the Department of Child Services and service providers dealing with case management, abuse (physical, sexual, mental, and substance).
-Kelly has undergone training in the fields of domestic violence, human trafficking, sex offenders and victims, implicit bias, and trauma informed care such as ACE (Adverse Childhood Experiences).
+Kelly is a social worker who works daily with child victims of abuse and neglect.
+She has undergone training in the fields of domestic violence, human trafficking, sex offenders and victims, implicit bias, and trauma-informed care such as ACEs (Adverse Childhood Experiences).